jouvin/iam-website/content/en/docs/reference/configuration/_index.md

 ## Redis configuration

-Starting with version 1.8.0, IAM supports storing HTTP session information in an external [redis][redis] server.
+IAM supports storing HTTP session information and its in-memory cache (for the well-known endpoint and scope matchers) in an external [redis][redis] server.

 This can be useful when [deploying multiple replicas of the IAM service](../../../docs/tasks/deployment/ha).